Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 Here’re a few things to keep in mind:

-Drag-and-drop interface with automatic language detection, free PDF previews, temporary file storage (24 hours free, unlimited Pro), and batch processing for efficiency.
+Drag-and-drop interface with automatic language detection, 256-bit SSL encryption, GDPR compliance, and batch processing for efficiency.

 The result